Berntsen Survey Markers Installation Instructions Video

 - Free stamping - Up to 35 characters on one row (Minimum order: 100)

-- Forged 6000 series aluminum will not break
+- Forged 6000 series aluminum is highly resistant to breakage

 - SureGrip™ plastic insulator locks cap on tight and helps prevent dissimilar metal corrosion

 - Will not wobble when driven onto rebar

 All Berntsen aluminum survey caps for rebar are forged from 6000 series aluminum alloy which is highly resistant to chipping, cracking and breakage.
 They feature the SureGrip™ plastic insulator that locks the cap tight on to the rebar or pipe and helps prevent dissimilar metal corrosion.
 They feature a deep hex socket that won't "wobble" when tapped on to the rebar.